ceumicrodata/onboarding/_episodes/05-BEAD.md

 $ bead -h

 ```
+usage: bead [-h] {new,develop,save,status,nuke,web,zap,xmeta,version,input,box}

 positional arguments:
-  {new,develop,save,status,nuke,version,input,box}
+  {new,develop,save,status,nuke,web,zap,xmeta,version,input,box}
-    new                 Create and initialize new workspace directory with a
+    new                 Create and initialize new workspace directory with a new bead.
-                        new bead.
     develop             Create workspace from specified bead.
     save                Save workspace in a box.
     status              Show workspace information.
+    nuke                No operation, you probably want zap, to delete the workspace.
+    web                 Manage/visualize the big picture - connections between beads.
-    nuke                Delete workspace.
+    zap                 Delete workspace.
+    xmeta               eXport eXtended meta attributes to a file next to zip archive.
     version             Show program version.
     input               Manage data loaded from other beads...
     box                 Manage bead boxes...

 optional arguments:
   -h, --help            show this help message and exit

 ```

 All the positional arguments have own subcommands with complete help.